 While the fates of both Stephen Strange and Wanda Maximoff are still developing in the course of the stories of their respective deaths, both events harken to the tradition of killing off a major character to get new attention on their titles or to take their story in a new direction.

-While many characters who die in comic books are put through that revolving door of resurrection (DC's Roy Harper is a recent example), every once in a blue area of the moon, whether you believe it's just temporary or not, a comic book death sticks with you.
+While many characters who die in comic books are put through the revolving door of resurrection, every once in a blue area of the moon, whether you believe it's just temporary or not, a comic book death sticks with you.
 These are instances that can define a character, an era, or even become a pop-cultural touchstone.

-As we say 'Goodbye' (or 'See you soon!') to Scarlet Witch, Doctor Strange, and possibly Spider-Man, here are the major deaths from comic book history that managed to hit us in the feels.
+As we say 'Goodbye' (or 'See you soon!') to Scarlet Witch and Doctor Strange, here are the major deaths from comic book history that managed to hit us in the feels.